apache/druid/docs/querying/caching.md

 Per-segment caching is controlled by the parameters `useCache` and `populateCache`.

-> **Use per-segment caching with real-time data**
->
-> For example, you could have queries that address fresh data arriving from Kafka, and which additionally covers intervals in segments that are loaded on historicals.
-Per-segment caching allows Druid to cache results from the historical segments confidently, and to merge them with real-time results from the stream.
-[Whole-query caching](#whole-query-caching), on the other hand, would not be helpful in this scenario because new data from real-time ingestion will continually invalidate the _entire_ result.
+Use per-segment caching with real-time data.
+For example, your queries request data actively arriving from Kafka alongside intervals in segments that are loaded on Historicals.
+Druid can merge cached results from Historical segments with real-time results from the stream.
+[Whole-query caching](#whole-query-caching), on the other hand, is not helpful in this scenario because new data from real-time ingestion will continually invalidate the entire cached result.

 ### Whole-query caching